apache/yunikorn-site/docs/user_guide/queue_config.md

 ## Configuration
 The configuration file for the scheduler that is described here only provides the configuration for the partitions and queues.

-By default the scheduler reads the ConfigMap section `queues.yaml` for partition and queue configuration.
+By default, the scheduler reads the ConfigMap section `queues.yaml` for partition and queue configuration.
 The section name can be changed by updating the `service.policyGroup` ConfigMap entry to be something other than `queues`.

 The example reference for the configuration is located in the scheduler core's [queues.yaml](https://github.com/apache/yunikorn-core/blob/master/config/queues.yaml) file.